replicatedhq/replicated-field-labs/instruqt/closing-information-gap/04-adding-to-the-chart/assignment.md

 ======================

-To distribute your support bundle, you should bump the version number in `harbor/Chart.yaml` (from `19.3.0` to `19.4.0`) adn then repackage it.
+To distribute your support bundle, you should bump the version number in `slackernews/Chart.yaml` (from `0.3.0` to `0.4.0`) adn then repackage it.
 You can edit the version in the Manifest Editor or run the following command to do it from the shell.

 ```
-yq -i '.version = "19.4.0"' harbor/Chart.yaml
+yq -i '.version = "0.4.0"' slackernews/Chart.yaml
 ```

 and run the `helm package` command to package the updated version

 ```
-helm package harbor --destination ./release
+helm package slackernews --destination ./release
 ```